armbruer/vod-radar-data-analysis/README.md

 ## Parameter Range Extraction

-This section is the only one not by the view-of-delft dataset authors and describes how to setup this repository
+This section is the only one not by the view-of-delft dataset authors and describes how to setup this repository for parameter extraction.

 ### Setup